-Arab, Muslim nations reject Israeli exit-only plan for Gaza Rafah crossing
+Arab, Muslim nations reject Israel exit-only plan for Gaza Rafah crossing

 They urged that conditions be established allowing the Palestinian Authority to “resume its responsibilities in Gaza”, calling for “sustainable peace” that would enable the two-state solution to be rolled out, with “an independent Palestinian state on the June 4, 1967 borders, including Gaza and the West Bank, with East Jerusalem as its capital”.

-Arab and other Muslim countries, which had expressed interest in providing troops for the International Stabilisation Force (ISF), had insisted the US include more defined language about Palestinian self-determination in the plan before a UN Security Council vote last month.
+Arab and other Muslim countries, which had expressed interest in providing troops for an international stabilisation force (ISF), had insisted the US include more defined language about Palestinian self-determination in the plan before a United Nations Security Council vote last month.
 Israeli attempts to stymie the move failed.